Australia–Ukraine relations: 2016

+2022

 On 13 February 2022, amid increasing tensions immediately prior to the Russian invasion of Ukraine, the Australian Embassy was relocated from the capital Kyiv to the western Ukrainian city of Lviv.
 However, on 22 February 2022, a day before the Russian invasion, Foreign Minister Marise Payne directed that all Australian officials were to leave the country and operate from eastern Poland and Romania.

-With the ongoing Russian invasion of Ukraine, Australian Prime Minister Scott Morrison announced further support for Ukraine, with the imposition of new sanctions of Russian individuals and financial institutions, and reiterated the Australian support for the territorial integrity of Ukraine: "Australia joins our partners in condemning Russia’s invasion of Ukraine.
+With the ongoing Russian invasion of Ukraine, Australian Prime Minister Scott Morrison announced further support for Ukraine, with the imposition of new sanctions of Russian individuals and financial institutions, and reiterated the Australian support for the territorial integrity of Ukraine: "Australia joins our partners in condemning Russia's invasion of Ukraine.
 There is no justification for this aggression, whose cost will be borne by innocent Ukrainians.
 Vladimir Putin has fabricated a feeble pretext on which to invade.
-Russia’s disinformation and propaganda has convinced no one.
-We call on Russia to cease its illegal and unprovoked actions, and to stop violating Ukraine’s independence.
+Russia's disinformation and propaganda has convinced no one.
+We call on Russia to cease its illegal and unprovoked actions, and to stop violating Ukraine's independence.
 Russia must reverse its breach of international law and of the UN Charter, and withdraw its military from Ukraine.
-We reiterate our staunch support for Ukraine’s independence and territorial integrity – the bedrock principles of a rules-based world order."
+We reiterate our staunch support for Ukraine's independence and territorial integrity – the bedrock principles of a rules-based world order."
 Additional individuals targeted for sanctions included Vladimir Putin and all members of the Security Council of Russia, alongside an announcement that Australia would contribute lethal and non-lethal military equipment and medical supplies to Ukraine to aid in its defence.
 In April-June 2022, it was reported that Australia had given Ukraine AUD$225 million in military aid and AUD$65 million in humanitarian aid.

 In July 2022, the new Australian Prime Minister, Anthony Albanese, became the first Australian leader to undertake an official visit to Ukraine, announcing an additional support package that included AUD$99.5 million in military assistance.

+2024

+On 2 August 2024, Australia Post issued a stamp in support of Ukraine.

+In December 2024, the amount of aid provided to Ukraine totaled $1.3 billion.

+2025

+In February 2025 Australia, a key US ally, reaffirmed its support for Ukraine.
+Australia insisted the Russo-Ukraine war must end on Kyiv’s terms.
+Defence Minister Richard Marles called Russia the aggressor and stressed the need to uphold the global rules-based order.
+U.S. President Donald Trump labeled Ukrainian President Volodymyr Zelenskiy a "dictator" and urged him to secure peace quickly, claiming Ukraine was responsible for Russia’s 2022 invasion.
+His remarks alarmed U.S. allies.
+Australia’s opposition leader Peter Dutton rejected Trump's claims, stating Ukraine was not responsible for the war.
+He emphasized Australia’s unwavering support for Ukraine as a democracy fighting against Russian aggression.